ooni/spec/oonib.md

 `POST /report/<report_id>/close`

-To create a new report a probe will peform an HTTP POST request to the resource /report.

-The collector MUST implement the following HTTP JSON RPC like API:

-    /report

 ## 2.4 Report lifecycle

 When a report is created (section 2.3.1) it should be marked as NEW and a